Why are there “Myths” about male body organs and functions and “Shame” associated with female body organs and functions?

 Women are supposed to be obedient and passive in negotiating sexual acts, leading to marital rape not being considered a crime in India.
 Women are expected to “serve” the sexual interests of their husbands and partners without any objections.
 The idea of mutual consent is not considered.

-Many believe that sexual acts are only meant to be pleasurable for men while women’s pleasure and orgasm is either taboo or a mystery.
-This belief system leads to lack of proper knowledge of sexuality and unhealthy sexual relationships between partners.
+Many believe that sexual acts are only meant to be pleasurable for men while women’s pleasure and orgasm are either taboo or a mystery.
+This belief system leads to a lack of proper knowledge of sexuality and unhealthy sexual relationships between partners.

 “The two-day journey with Anand was an eye-opener in multiple ways for many of the participants,” said Agyat.
 “What created the most impact was the perspective that ‘patriarchy takes away our humanity’.
 The session on body-literacy also removed many doubts and answered many questions.”